gradle/gradle/design-docs/jdk9-support.md

 In no particular order:

+- Make further use of `@argfile` when supported
+    - `JavaExec` task
+    - daemon launcher
+    - generated application start scripts
+- Use `-release` javac flag for JVM binary that target older Java platform versions
 - Extract or validate module dependencies declared in `module-info.java`
     - Infer API and runtime requirements based on required and exported modules
 - Extract or validate platform dependencies declared in `module-info.java`